Viking and Anglo-Saxon Norwich

 Meaning: A tricky one.
 The Car~ element could come from Kjarr Old Norse or the Old English Kerr meaning marsh or bog, but the written spelling doesn’t follow this.
 The other option is Carr which means Rock in Old English/British, this seems unlikely given the rather obvious lack of rocks in the county generally (Although as Carl Goodson points out in the comments it could be a glacial erratic).
 The former seems more likely as it’s used in Carbrooke in Norfolk.
 The ~ho element is more straightforward, coming from hōh meaning a low projecting piece of land in the river.
 This would make sense, a low marshy area between the Wensum and the Yare being what it is.
 Carrow itself warrants a piece on its own, the site of an abbey and having the remains of a watergate and boom towers still present.
 (British from Caru meaning pleasant as is possible with Carbrooke, again CG in comments).

-Meaning: From the Old Norse Bräken meaning pretty much what is sounds like which is Bracken, the free growing plant we’re all familiar with on Mousehold heath.
-The second part is probably ~dalr which is the Old Norse for Dale.
+Meaning: From the Old Norse Bräken meaning pretty much what is sounds like which is Bracken, that free-growing frondy plant we’re all familiar with on Mousehold heath.
+The second part is ~dalr which is the Old Norse for Dale.
 It could also be the Old English word ~dael, but given the Norse word at the start this doesn’t entirely make sense.
 Both of these uses can be found dotted about the country.
 Skelmersdale, Teesdale and Rochdale being other good examples of Old Norse usage in another area that was heavily settled by the Vikings.
 It also forms the basis of the word Dell.

 Bracondale lay just outside the city walls it now straddles, an important route south out of the city.
 Some of the best examples of the remaining elements of the city wall stand here, running along and down the ridge at Snuff Tower and a remnant of wall at Berstrete Gate turns and disappears into a house.